DirtyHairy/async-mutex/README.md

 const semaphore = new Semaphore(initialValue);
 ```

-Creates a new semaphore. `initialValue` is a positive integer that defines the
+Creates a new semaphore. `initialValue` is an arbitrary integer that defines the
-initial value of the semaphore (aka the maximum number of concurrent consumers).
+initial value of the semaphore.

 ### Synchronized code execution